zensols.datdesc package¶

 ,Any

-]]]¶ Columns to format using thousands.
+]]]¶ Columns to format using thousands, and optionally round.
 The keys are the column names of the table and the values are either

 None